-One of Mount Olivet Cemetery’s most beloved inhabitants celebrates a milestone birthday on Saturday, December 3rd, 2016.
+We celebrated one of Mount Olivet Cemetery’s most beloved inhabitants with a milestone birthday back on Saturday, December 3rd, 2016.
 This spunky, nonagenarian put our town (and county) on the map —“The bravest of all in Frederick town, She took up the flag the men hauled down.”

 Her amazing tale of patriotism would certainly have a major impact on future tourism, commerce and historic preservation efforts.
 Frederick wouldn’t be the same without this lady, and she wouldn’t have been the same without Frederick.
 We can thank this lady and a poet from Amesbury, Massachusetts for immortalizing our magical setting complete with “green-walled hills and clustered spires.”